 - Guaranteed renewal without cancelation from the number of claims or health conditions

-- No referral needed from a primary care physician to see a specialist
+- No referral is needed from a primary care physician to see a specialist

 It is obvious that Medicare Supplement Plan F is the most comprehensive coverage and offers the most worry-free benefits, except for the high cost.